 One of the most important elements of insurance company service quality is claims handling.
 Are claims paid promptly, and are the payment amounts fair?

 One way to spot serious problems is to look at records of complaints filed with the Massachusetts Division of Insurance.
-The table below reports counts of homeowners insurance complaints and complaint rates for 2016–18 (the most recent years for which data were available) for the insurance groups that wrote the most policies in Massachusetts during that time period.
+The table below reports counts of homeowners insurance complaints and complaint rates for 2020–2022 for the insurance groups that wrote the most policies in Massachusetts during that time period.
 For each company, the table also reports complaint rates, which take into account the fact that some companies do much more business than others and are therefore likely to incur more complaints.
 The complaint rates indicate the number of complaints per $10 million in homeowners premiums written.

 Feedback from Policyholders and Contractors

 The table below shows the percentage of respondents who rated each company “superior” (as opposed to “adequate” or “inferior”) for each question asked on our survey.
-The companies that scored highest for “overall quality” were Chubb, USAA, and Amica; the companies that scored lowest were Plymouth Rock, Quincy Mutual, Citizen’s/Hanover, Travelers, and Commerce.
+The companies that scored highest for “overall quality” were Amica, Chubb, and USAA; the companies that scored lowest were Commerce, Hanover, Homesite, and Plymouth Rock.